What is an Automotive BDC?

-BDC is one of the most incorrectly overused terms in the automotive retail environment.
+The Automotive BDC is one of the most incorrectly overused terms in the dealership retail environment.
 Far too often, the roles and responsibilities of the employees working in these “Business Development Centers” are doing no developing at all.
-They are simply the communicating with the customers.
-And there’s the rub.

 The Merriam-Webster definition of Communication is “a process in which information is exchanged between two individuals”.

 While I was last on the retail side of the dealership world, I was running a true Business Development Center.
 The definition of Development is “the act of improving, expanding, or refining.”

 My BDC team’s responsibilities far exceeded the realm of basic email and phone unsold follow up communication that is so customary in many other dealerships.